Christina Sulphur, ssp. Krauthi - Colias christina krauthi

 3. Larvae were taken out of hibernation 13 May 2010 and molted to fourth instar 23 May 2010.

-4.5.
+4., 5., 6., 7.
 Fifth instar photos

 After coming out of hibernation, they were given Astrgalus cicer which they fed on for some time but then lost interest.
 I tried them on willow which they refused.
 I also tried them on Thermopsis montana which they fed on a little.
-I was not able to get more or this plant because it all died due to weather.
+I was not able to get more of this plant because it all died due to weather.
 Therefore, the larva that was left could not make it to pupa and it died.

 LIFE HISTORY: